-1 General disclosures 3 2 Remuneration governance in the DZ BANK Group 4 2.1 Remuneration strategy of the DZ BANK Group 4 2.2 Integration of corporate strategy and remuneration strategy 4 2.3 Remuneration and its link to corporate culture and sustainability 4 2.4 Remuneration structure 6 2.5 Remuneration decision-making processes 7 2.6 Remuneration Control Committee 7 2.7 Remuneration officer 8 2.8 Relevant stakeholders 8 2.9 External consultancy 9 2.10 Appropriateness of the remuneration systems 9 3 Design of the remuneration systems at DZ BANK 10 3.1 General principles 10 3.2 Systems with variable components and other 11 5.2 non-cash benefits 3.3 Remuneration system for employees in the collectively-negotiated wage sector 12 3.4 Remuneration system for employees in the non-collectively-negotiated wage sector 12 3.4.1 System of responsibility level 12 3.4.2 Target agreement and target achievement 13 3.4.3 Calculation of the variable component 14 3.5 Remuneration system for risk takers below the 14 3.6 level of head of division Remuneration system for heads of division 15 3.7 Remuneration systems for foreign branches 16 Remuneration systems for members of the 3.8 Board of Managing Directors 17 3.9 Remuneration system for members of the Supervisory Board 18 3.10 Determination of the total amount of variable remuneration at DZ BANK 18 Remuneration systems of the management 4 units regarded as major pursuant to section 1 (3c) KWG 18 4.1 Relevant subsidiaries according to section 27 18 4.2 in conjunction with section 16 InstitutsVergV Remuneration systems at BSH 19 4.2.1 Target agreement and target achievement 20 Remuneration system for employees in the 20 4.2.2 collectively-negotiated wage sector Remuneration system for employees in the non- 21 4.2.3 collectively-negotiated wage sector Remuneration of risk takers below the level of 22 4.2.4 managing director at BSH 22 4.2.5 Remuneration of managing directors 22 4.3 Remuneration systems at DZ HYP 24 4.3.1 Remuneration strategy at DZ HYP 24 4.3.2 Risk takers at DZ HYP 25 4.3.3 Design of the remuneration systems at DZ HYP 25 4.4 Remuneration systems at DZ PRIVATBANK 30 4.4.1 Remuneration system for employees in the collectively-negotiated wage sector 31 4.4.2 Remuneration system for employees in the non- collectively-negotiated wage sector 31 4.4.2 Remuneration system for risk takers (maximum 0.0 4.4.3 bonus scheme 32
+1 General disclosures 3 2 Remuneration governance in the DZ BANK Group 4 2.1 Remuneration strategy of the DZ BANK Group 4 2.2 Integration of corporate strategy and remuneration strategy 4 2.3 Remuneration and its link to corporate culture and sustainability 5 2.4 Remuneration structure 6 2.5 Remuneration decision-making processes 7 2.6 Remuneration Control Committee 8 2.7 Remuneration officer 8 2.8 Relevant stakeholders 9 2.9 External consultancy 9 2.10 Appropriateness of the remuneration systems 9 3 Design of the remuneration systems at DZ BANK 11 3.1 General principles 11 3.2 Systems with variable components and other non-cash benefits 11 3.3 Remuneration system for employees in the collectively- negotiated wage sector 12 3.4 Remuneration system for employees in the non- collectively-negotiated wage sector 12 3.4.1 System of responsibility levels 13 3.4.2 Target agreement and target achievement 13 3.4.3 Calculation of the variable component 14 3.5 Remuneration system for risk takers below the level of head of division 14 3.6 Remuneration system for heads of division 16 3.7 Remuneration systems at offices outside Germany 16 3.8 Remuneration system for members of the Board of Managing Directors 17 3.9 Remuneration system for members of the Supervisory Board 18 3.10 Determination of the total amount of variable remuneration at DZ BANK 18 4 Remuneration systems of the management units regarded as major pursuant to section 1 (3c) KWG 19 4.1 Relevant subsidiaries according to section 27 in conjunction with section 16 InstitutsVergV 19 4.2 Remuneration systems at BSH 19 4.2.1 Target agreement and target achievement 20 4.2.2 Remuneration system for employees in the collectively- negotiated wage sector 21 4.2.3 Remuneration system for employees in the non- collectively-negotiated wage sector 21 4.2.4 Remuneration of risk takers below the level of managing director at BSH 22 4.2.5 Remuneration of managing directors 22 4.3 Remuneration systems at DZ HYP 23 4.3.1 Remuneration strategy at DZ HYP 23 4.3.2 Risk takers at DZ HYP 24 4.3.3 Design of the remuneration systems at DZ HYP 25

-4.4.4 Remuneration systems of IPConcept (Luxemburg) S.A 33

-4.4.5 Remuneration system of the Board of Managing Directors 33

-4.4.6 Remuneration for supervisory bodies 34

-4.4.7 Sustainability targets 34

-5 Quantitative Disclosure 35
+4.4 Remuneration systems at DZ PRIVATBANK 30 4.4.1 Remuneration system for employees in the collectively- negotiated wage sector 30 4.4.2 Calculation of the variable component 31 4.4.3 Remuneration system for risk takers (maximum bonus scheme) 32 4.4.4 Remuneration systems of IPConcept (Luxemburg) S.A.
+33 4.4.5 Remuneration system of the Board of Managing Directors of DZ PRIVATBANK S.A.
+34 4.4.6 Remuneration for supervisory bodies 35 4.4.7 Sustainability targets 35 5 Quantitative Disclosure 35